 Microsoft’s EU data boundary will begin rollout in January 2023

 Companies and businesses that use Microsoft will be able to process and store customer data within the European Union.
 Concerns have been expressed about customer data flow across international boundaries.
 Currently, customer data can only be processed and accessed in the region that it originates from.
-Microsoft stated that this development will reduce data flows out of Europe and build their industry-leading residency solutions.
+Microsoft stated that this development will reduce data flows out of Europe.

 Further developments have been made toward an EU-US data sharing agreement